 Farzi A, Lau J, Ip CK, Qi Y, Shi YC, Zhang L, Tasan R, Sperk G, Herzog H. Arcuate nucleus and lateral hypothalamic CART neurons in the mouse brain exert opposing effects on energy expenditure.
 Elife.
 Aug 2018

 Lau J, Farzi A, Qi Y, Heilbronn R, Mietzsch M, Shi YC*, Herzog H*.
 CART neurons in the arcuate nucleus and lateral hypothalamic area exert differential controls on energy homeostasis.
 Molecular Metabolism.
-Jan 2018 (*As co-corresponding author)
+Jan 2018 (*Co-senior author)

 Loh K#, Shi YC#, Walters S#, Bensellam M ,Lee K, Dezaki K, Nakata M, Ip CK, Chan J, Gurzov EN, Thomas HE, Waibei M, Cantley J, Kay TM, Yada T, Laybutt DR, Grey S and Herzog H. Inhibition of Y1 receptor signaling improves islet transplant outcome.
 Nature Communications.
 Sep 2017 (# Co-first author)

 Lau J, Farzi A, Enriquez RF, Shi YC*, Herzog H*.
 GPR88 is a critical regulator of feeding and body composition in mice.
 Scientific Reports.
-July 2017 (*As co-corresponding author)
+July 2017 (*Co-senior author)

 Shi YC*, Ip CK, Reed F, Sarruf DA, Wulff BS, Herzog H. Y5 receptor signalling counteracts the anorectic effects of PYY3-36 in diet-induced obese mice.
 J Neuroendocrinol.
 May 2017 (*Corresponding author)